-The Mall at Millennia, 30 minutes from campus has Bloomingdale’s and Macy’s as its anchor stores, Abercrombie and Banana Republic, among others, and many high-end stores like Jimmy Choo and Chanel.
+The Mall at Millennia, 30 minutes from campus has Bloomingdale’s and Macy’s as its anchor stores, Abercrombie and the Banana Republic, among others, and many high-end stores like Jimmy Choo and Chanel.
 The Florida Mall, with over 250 stores and restaurants, including H & M, which is there too.
 Finally, there is the Altamonte Mall, also about 30 minutes from campus, with (another) Macy’s, Sears, Wet Seal and Hollister, among others and Oviedo Mall which is relatively close to campus and has a movie theatre inside the mall, which can be a good option if you can’t go to Waterford, which is closest, but outdoor, because the weather is bad.

 The following local boutiques are popular among students too:

 - Lizard Thicket